 In our study, we showed that the options at the KM3NeT is more sensitive if the value of $\Delta m^2_{41}$ is around 10 eV$^2$ whereas the DUNE is more sensitive if the value of $\Delta m^2_{41}$ is around 1 eV$^2$.
 Our results also show that near detector is very important for the study of sterile neutrinos and addition of near detector improves the sensitivity as compared to only far detector for 3+1 scenario.
-Among the three options at KM3NeT, the sensitivity of P2O and upgraded P2O is limited because of their poor background rejection capability.
-Regarding the capability to constrain the sterile mixing parameters, we find that both P2SO and DUNE have good capability to constrain the mixing angles $\theta_{14}$ and $\theta_{24}$.
+Among the three options at KM3NeT, the sensitivities of P2O and upgraded P2O are limited because of their poor background rejection capabilities.
+Regarding the capability of constraining the sterile mixing parameters, we find that both P2SO and DUNE have good efficiency to constrain the mixing angles $\theta_{14}$ and $\theta_{24}$.
 DUNE is better for $\Delta m^2_{41} = 1$ eV$^2$ while P2SO is better for $\Delta m^2_{41} = 10$ eV$^2$.
-The sensitivities of P2O and upgraded P2O are exactly same.
+The sensitivities of P2SO and upgraded P2O are exactly same for ND+FD configuration.
 Regarding determination of the unknowns in 3+1 scenario, we find that the sensitivities in presence of sterile neutrino is lower as compared to standard three flavour case.
 Addition of ND improves the sensitivities but still they are less than the standard three flavour case.
 In general, we have observed that, for $\Delta m^2_{41} = 10$ eV$^2$, improvement in the sensitivity due to the addition of ND is more for the long-baseline experiment options at KM3NeT as compared to $\Delta m^2_{41} = 1$ eV$^2$.
 Regarding hierarchy sensitivity in presence of sterile neutrinos, sensitivity of Upgraded P2O is similar to DUNE whereas P2SO gives the best sensitivity for ND+FD.
-Regarding octant and CP sensitivity, we find that the sensitivity of P2O and Upgraded P2O is poor compared to DUNE and P2SO in the 3+1 scenario and for ND+FD.
+Regarding octant and CP sensitivities, we find that the sensitivities of P2O and Upgraded P2O are poor compared to DUNE and P2SO in the 3+1 scenario and for ND+FD.
 For octant, the best sensitivity comes from P2SO and for $\delta_{\rm CP}$, DUNE provides slightly better sensitivity than P2SO regarding both CP violation and CP precision.
 We find that addition of ND does not play any role in the case of (i) octant sensitivity in the higher octant for P2SO, (ii) CPV sensitivity in the $180^0$ to $360^0$ region of $\delta_{CP}$ for all the experimental setups and (iii) CP precision sensitivity for $\Delta m^2_{41} = 1 $ eV$^2$ for P2SO.